utilmeta/utilmeta-py/docs/en/guide/client.md

 		return a + b
 ```

-We only need to write `Client` the request function according to the request parameter writing method of the API function, and leave the function body empty, as shown in
+We only need to write the request function for `Client` using the request parameter syntax, and leave the function body empty, as shown in
 ```python
 from utilmeta.core import cli, api, response